 The algorithm already plays a significant role in many areas of life.
 Nevertheless, knowledge about them and what lies behind them is not yet very well developed.
 The term is appearing more and more frequently in everyday life.
 This is by no means a new term.
 On the contrary, the term originates from antiquity and arose in mathematics and philosophy.

-At first, an algorithm was nothing more than a certain kind of philosophical treatise.
+Initially, an algorithm was nothing more than a certain type of philosophical treatise.
 More precisely, it was a mathematical textbook.

 The mother of the algorithm